On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-\Eref{eq:2.17} appears to be of the form that enables us to make $k\left(=0\right)$ and $\mu(\bar{\mu},\delta)$ correspond to those in equation~\eref{eq:2.7}, and $r=\infty$ to a bulk condition for the plane wave to have the diverging wavelength.
-As is, we also prepare $\mu(\bar{\mu}^{\ast},\delta)$ with the factorized form same as equation~\eref{eq:2.9}, though $\bar{\mu}$, $\bar{\mu}^{\ast}$, and $\delta$ herein are, at this moment, regarded as the abstracted symbols.
-Here, we pay attention to what in equation~\eref{eq:2.7} $k=0$ was required for fixing $\bar{\mu}$, whereas in equation~\eref{eq:2.9} $\bar{\mu}^{\ast}$ was free of $k$.
-Besides, since the previous $\delta$ could be handled as constant inherent to the dispersible media, the corresponding symbolic $\delta$ as well is supposed a constant inherent to elementary excitation.
-Taking all this into consideration, put forth is the ${\bf r}^{3}\times{\bf r}^{3}\to{\bf R}^{3}$ transformation related to the lowest energy excitation of real and virtual particle, respectively, as represented in the form of \numparts
+Equation~\eqref{eq:2.15} appears to be of the form that enables us to make $k\,(=0)$ and $\mu(\bar{\mu},\delta)$ correspond to those in \eqref{eq:2.5}, and $r=\infty$ to a bulk condition for the plane wave to have the diverging wavelength.
+As is, we also prepare $\mu(\bar{\mu}^{\ast},\delta)$ with the factorized form same as \eqref{eq:2.7}, though $\bar{\mu}$, $\bar{\mu}^{\ast}$, and $\delta$ herein are, at this moment, regarded as the abstracted symbols.
+Here, we pay attention to what in \eqref{eq:2.5} $k=0$ was needed for fixing $\bar{\mu}$, whereas in \eqref{eq:2.7} $\bar{\mu}^{\ast}$ was free of $k$.
+Besides, since the previous $\delta$ could be handled as parameter intrinsic to the elementary excitation in the double plasma, namely plasmon, the corresponding symbolic $\delta$ as well is supposed to be a parameter intrinsic to elementary excitation in double (causally disconnected) vacuum.
+Taking all this into consideration will now convince us of physical relevance of the following proposition: the ${\bf r}^{3}\times{\bf r}^{3}\to{\bf R}^{3}$ transformation related to the lowest energy excitation of real and virtual particle, respectively represented in the form of